• Skip to primary navigation

 Another great option is Cenote Cocalitos.
 It has a more “distant” feel, surrounded by lush green swathes of jungle and not much else.

 Both have amenities on-site, with food options and snorkeling and diving gear hire.
-See this guide to Cenotes in Mexico for more.
+See this guide all about Cenotes to learn more on what to expect.

 Zócalo Bacalar